 The various parts of Lake Texcoco have different names, from Lake Zumpango in the north to Lake Chalco in the South.

-Whatever the name implies, this is never an equal alliance.
+Whatever term "alliance" implies, this is never an group of equals.
 Tenochtitlan (and with it the other Mexica town of Tlatelolco) was always the dominant player, and Tlacopan was always the weakest.